RinLovesYou/VRCLinuxAssistant/README.md

 ## Features

-VRChat Melon Assistant boasts a rich feature set, some of which include:
+VRChat Linux Assistant boasts a rich feature set, some of which include:
 * Installed mod detection
 * Mod uninstallation
 * Broken mod move-aside (temporarily uninstalls them until a fix is available)